 Trade and other receivables, net consist mainly of credit extended to the Company's customers in the normal course of business and are reported net of an allowance for doubtful accounts.
 Trade and other receivables are recorded upon triggering events specified in the agreement.
 Trade receivables under ASC 606 are recorded separately from contract assets when only the passage of time is required before consideration is due.
 The Company reviews its customer accounts on a periodic basis and records bad debt expense for specific amounts the Company evaluates as uncollectible.
 Past due status is determined based upon contractual terms.
 Amounts are written off at the point when collection attempts have been exhausted.
 Management estimates uncollectible amounts considering such factors as current economic conditions and historic and anticipated customer performance.
 This estimate can fluctuate due to changes in economic, industry, or specific customer conditions that may require adjustment to the allowance recorded by the Company.
 Management has included amounts believed to be uncollectible in the allowance for doubtful accounts.
 Any increases to allowance for doubtful accounts are charged to operating expenses.
 The Company recorded \$1.4 million in allowance for doubtful accounts for the three months ended March 31, 2020 related to Rezolute's license agreement (Note 4).
-The Company evaluated the accounts receivable and determined and there was no further activity in allowance for doubtful accounts for the three months ended June 30, 2020.
+The Company evaluated the accounts receivable and determined there was no further activity in allowance for doubtful accounts for the second and third quarters in 2020.
+The previously reserved accounts receivable from Rezolute was accelerated and collected in October 2020, as discussed in Note 14, Subsequent Events.

-The following table shows the activity in the allowance for doubtful accounts from continuing operations for the six months ended June 30, 2020 (in thousands):
+The following table shows the activity in the allowance for doubtful accounts from continuing operations for the nine months ended September 30, 2020 (in thousands):

-Six Months Ended
+Nine Months Ended

-June 30,

-2020
+September 3 0, 2020

 Beginning balance \$

 Charged to operating expenses 1,409

 Ending balance \$ 1,409